markjnkim/es_mod/01-html/content/step-3-hero.md

 After adding the text content from the mock-up, we find a `<p>` tag.
 The `p` stands for paragraph and is an element used to render normal styled text like text in the body of a page.
 The browser will not add font-size or font-weight to the content of this element, but will make the `display` property, mentioned in the last lesson, a `block` element.

-> **Deep Dive**: For a nice visual explainer for the display property look [here](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197?selectedIssue=FSFO-46).
+> **Deep Dive**: For a nice visual explainer for the display property look [Jira issue 46](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197?selectedIssue=FSFO-46).

 Your page should now look something like this:
 ![hero-heading](./assets/step-3/100-heading-html.png)

-So not yet exactly what we are looking for stylistically speaking, but this is a proper workflow and we are laying the groundwork first.
+So not yet exactly what we are looking for stylistically speaking, but this is a proper workflow.
 Just like building a house, the foundation and frame must go up first, only then can the rest be built.
 The decorating or styling always comes last.

 ### Introduction to Web Forms

 The sales team has requested that we include a form in our hero section.
 The importance of this form is emphasized due to its position at the top section of our website.
 The will generate sales leads and convert visitors into customers.
 Forms are an important mechanism used by the web to receive user input.
 Now we will learn how to build our own forms and the different input types that are possible.
 First let's create the sign-up form by using the `<form>` tag to wrap our sign-up form.
 HTML Forms are a major point of interaction between the user and a website or application.
 They allow users to send data to the website, normally to the server.
-Within this `form` will be the `form` elements such as `input` elements and their associated `label` elements. `Input` elements come in many different types  depending on the answer choices such as open-ended(text field) vs closed-ended(radio button, drop-down list, or checkbox).
+Within this `form` will be the `form` elements such as `input` elements and their associated `label` elements. `Input` elements come in many different types  depending on the answer choices such as open-ended(text field) vs closed-ended(radio button or checkbox).

 > **On The Job**: The sign-up form is a "call to action" or CTA.
 The main purpose is to encourage the users through a story, advertisement, or piece of content to do something.
 In our case we would like our visitor to share their contact info for a possible future engagement.
 CTAs can play a vital role in converting a visitor into a sales lead.
 Placing the CTA in the hero section reveals the strategic importance of retaining user info.